vizdata-f21/project-1-the_outliers/proposal/proposal.md

     ## [23] "thumbnail"                 "channel_title"
     ## [25] "category_id"

-We chose to use the Superbowl Ad dataset.
+We chose to use the Superbowl Ad dataset which contains a list of ads from the 10 brands that had the most advertisements in Super Bowls from 2000 to 2020.
 The dataset came from FiveThirtyEight, but it was originally sourced from superbowl-ads.com.
 The dataset has 247 rows and 25 columns.
-The variable names include year, brand, superbowl\_ads\_dot\_com\_url, youtube\_url, funny, show\_product\_quickly, patriotic, celebrity, danger, animals, use\_sex, id, kind, etag, view\_count, like\_count, dislike\_count,
-favorite\_count, comment\_count, published\_at, title, description,
-thumbnail, channel\_title, and category\_id.
+Each row represents an Superbowl ad aired between 2000 to 2020 with 25 characteristics.
 We chose to use this dataset because we all love Superbowl ads, and we were initially interested in viewing trends over time.
 This dataset has a variable dedicated to the ad’s published date and several variables surrounding viewer preferences.

 ## Questions